sapireli/AirPrint_Bridge/README.md

 What happens:

 1. Detects local shared printers that lack AirPrint support.
+2. Checks and fixes firewall and cups config as required
-2. Generates a registration script (`airprint_bridge_launcher.sh`) to register printers via `dns-sd`.
+3. Generates a registration script (`airprint_bridge_launcher.sh`) to register printers via `dns-sd`.
-3. Runs that registration script in the foreground so you can test printing from an iOS device.
+4. Runs that registration script in the foreground so you can test printing from an iOS device.

 The script will now hang while advertising your printers.
 If you can see and use your printer from iOS, you’re ready to install. **Use `CTRL-C`** to terminate.